+These mental functions pertain to our daily performance as we multitask and prepare our daily activities.
 Hatha yoga is an ancient spiritual practice which includes embracing a series of poses in addition to meditation and focused breathing.
 The word ‘Hatha’ suggests ‘force’ or ‘violence’ and describes the physical strategies utilized in this typical kind of yoga.

 In spite of its name, this type of yoga generally has reasonably mild and simple-to-learn postures.
 It is the kind that the majority of individuals are most likely to learn first.
 Hatha yoga needs concentrated effort in moving through the postures, managing the body and breathing at a constant rate.

 It is possible that this concentration on one’s body, mind, and breath, might have generalized to circumstances beyond the yoga and meditation classes leading to an enhanced capability to sustain interest.
 This, together with its power to minimize tension, anxiety, and stress make it a remarkable practice.
 Yoga and meditation have an instant result on the nervous system and on the body’s reaction to tension.

 Considering that we understand that tension and stress and anxiety can impact cognitive efficiency.
 The yoga and meditation intervention might have enhanced individuals’ efficiency by minimizing their tension.
 Meditation is a state where your mind and body are consciously focused and relaxed.

 People who meditate claim increased focus and awareness, and a more positive outlook in life.
 Meditation is often associated with mystics, monks, and other spiritual disciplines.
 Of course, you do not have to be a mystic or monk to practice meditation, and you also do not need to be in a special location to practice it.

 Even though there are various methods to meditate, the basic concept stays the same.
 The main concept is removing negative, obstructive, and wandering thoughts, and relaxing the mind to a deep focus.
 This clears the mind and prepares it for a higher quality activity.

 The concept here is focus.
 You could try focusing on a particular object or thought while keeping your eyes open, focusing on a single sight.
 One example exercise is to silently name each part of your body and focus your consciousness on that part of your body.

+While doing this you ought to be aware of any tension on your body.
 The negative thoughts you have are “polluting” your mind, and shutting them out “cleanses” the mind so that it can focus on deeper, more meaningful thoughts.
 It might seem difficult at first because we are too used to constantly hearing and seeing things.

-As you keep practicing yoga and meditation, you will discover yourself becoming more and more aware of your surroundings.
+If the position allows you to relax and focus, then that would be a good starting point as long as you do not fall asleep.
 Loose, comfortable clothing helps in the process since tight clothing tends to choke you up and make you feel tense.
 The location you carry out meditation needs to have a relaxing environment.

 Stress brings about ischemia that can lead to a heart attack.
 Relaxation then takes on an added importance in light of this matter.
 Aside from causing high blood pressure, stroke, or heart attack, stress produces hormones that suppress the immune system.

 Relaxation offers the immune system time to recuperate and function more effectively.
 Relaxation reduces the activities within the brains’ limbic system.
 The brain has a periodic need for a more emphasized activity on the right-hemisphere and relaxation is one way of achieving this.

 Managing anger is important to heart health, and relaxation can help you manage stress.
 The best way to combat stress is to relax.
 Watching television may be relaxing for some people, however it is not recommended by experts.

 Another great method of relaxation is getting a massage.
 To enjoy complete relaxation, simply surrender yourself to the handling and touch of a professional therapist.
 Another method of relaxation is acupuncture.

 Acupuncture can minimize high blood pressure by stimulating certain body functions for the brain to release endorphins.
 Endorphin can relax muscles, ease panic, decrease pain, and reduce anxiety.
 Hypnosis is one controversial method of relaxation.

 Hypnosis is an option for people who cannot relax.
 Drugs are extreme alternative method of relaxation.
 Drugs are not safe nor effective like the other relaxation methods.
 Drugs should only be administered by trained medical professionals.

+Of all methods, breathing the easiest one to relax.
 Concentrating on repetitive actions such as breathing can help to relax too.
 Yet, the best method of relaxation is yoga and meditation.
 Yoga and meditation can minimize artery blockage, which is a major cause for stroke and heart attack.

 Practice yoga and meditation by humming soothing sounds to achieve complete relaxation.
 Studies have revealed that yoga and meditation produces beneficial physiological effects to the body and there has been a growing consensus in the medical community to further study the effects of meditation.
 In the near future, who knows, yoga and meditation might become a science itself!